ericclack/pygamezero_pacman/doc/part2.rst

     make_ghost_actors()

-You can see from the code above that we are looking for two letters in the world: a lower case and upper case G. If we find it we create an actor in the correct place, using x and y from the :code:`for` loops, then finally we remove the block from the world as otherwise we'd have two ghosts: one that moves and one that stays in place.
+You can see from the code above that we are looking for two letters in the world: a lower case and upper case G. If we find a match we create an actor in the correct place, using x and y from the :code:`for` loops, then finally we remove the block from the world as otherwise we'd have two ghosts: one that moves and one that stays in place.